iamthefrogy/frogy/README.md

 - ✅  Bug Fixed, for false positive reporting of domains and subdomains.
 - ✅  Searching domains through crt.sh via registered organization name from WHOIS instead of domain name created some garbage data.
 Filtered result to only grab domains and nothing else.
 - ✅  Now finds live websites on all standard/non-standard ports.
+- ✅  Now finds all websites with login portals.
+It also checks websites home page that redirects to login page automatically upon opening.
 - Find live subdomains and domains only independent to whether a website was found or not.

 #### Thanks to the authors of the tools used in this script.